godotengine/godot-docs/tutorials/shaders/shader_reference/shader_functions.rst

 |vec_type| **dFdxCoarse** ( |vec_type| p )

+    .. note::
+        | Available only in the fragment shader.
+        | Not available when using the GL_Compatibility rendering backend.

     Return the partial derivative of ``p`` with respect to the window x coordinate.

-    .. note::

-        Available only in the fragment shader

     Calculates derivatives using local differencing based on the value of ``p`` for the current fragment's neighbors, and will possibly, but not necessarily, include the value for the current fragment.
 That is, over a given area, the implementation can compute derivatives in fewer unique locations than would be allowed for the corresponding `dFdxFine<shader_func_dfdxFine>`` function.

     .. warning::
         Expressions that imply higher order derivatives such as ``dFdx(dFdx(n))`` have undefined results, as do mixed-order derivatives such as ``dFdx(dFdy(n))``.